metio/terraform-provider-k8s/docs/data-sources/k8gb_absa_oss_gslb_v1beta1_manifest.md

 Optional:

-- `hosts` (List of String) Hosts are a list of hosts included in the TLS certificate.
+- `hosts` (List of String) hosts is a list of hosts included in the TLS certificate.
 The values inthis list must match the name/s used in the tlsSecret.
 Defaults to thewildcard host setting for the loadbalancer controller fulfilling thisIngress, if left unspecified.
-- `secret_name` (String) SecretName is the name of the secret used to terminate TLS traffic onport 443.
+- `secret_name` (String) secretName is the name of the secret used to terminate TLS traffic onport 443.
 Field is left optional to allow TLS routing based on SNIhostname alone.
-If the SNI host in a listener conflicts with the 'Host'header field used by an IngressRule, the SNI host is used for terminationand value of the Host header is used for routing.
+If the SNI host in a listener conflicts with the 'Host'header field used by an IngressRule, the SNI host is used for terminationand value of the 'Host' header is used for routing.

+<a id="nestedatt--spec--resource_ref"></a>
+### Nested Schema for `spec.resource_ref`

+Optional:

+- `ingress` (Attributes) Ingress selects a kubernetes.networking.k8s.io/v1.Ingress resource (see [below for nested schema](#nestedatt--spec--resource_ref--ingress))

+<a id="nestedatt--spec--resource_ref--ingress"></a>
+### Nested Schema for `spec.resource_ref.ingress`

+Optional:

+- `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
+The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--resource_ref--ingress--match_expressions))
+- `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabelsmap is equivalent to an element of matchExpressions, whose key field is 'key', theoperator is 'In', and the values array contains only 'value'.
+The requirements are ANDed.

-<a id="nestedatt--spec--strategy"></a>
+<a id="nestedatt--spec--resource_ref--ingress--match_expressions"></a>
-### Nested Schema for `spec.strategy`
+### Nested Schema for `spec.resource_ref.ingress.match_expressions`

 Required:

-- `type` (String) Load balancing strategy type:(roundRobin|failover)
+- `key` (String) key is the label key that the selector applies to.
+- `operator` (String) operator represents a key's relationship to a set of values.Valid operators are In, NotIn, Exists and DoesNotExist.

 Optional:

-- `dns_ttl_seconds` (Number) Defines DNS record TTL in seconds
-- `primary_geo_tag` (String) Primary Geo Tag.
-Valid for failover strategy only
-- `split_brain_threshold_seconds` (Number) Split brain TXT record expiration in seconds
-- `weight` (Map of String) Weight is defined by map region:weight
+- `values` (List of String) values is an array of string values.
+If the operator is In or NotIn,the values array must be non-empty.
+If the operator is Exists or DoesNotExist,the values array must be empty.
+This array is replaced during a strategicmerge patch.